Vote for 2023's Best of North Carolina and support your favorite local businesses and travel destinations!

 You can group Linville Falls and Wiseman’s View together.
 Before and/or after driving to those two hikes, I recommend a meal at Famous Louise’s Rock House.

 Its down-home cookin’ is great for breakfast, lunch, and dinner and is situated on three county lines (including Burke).
-There are even signs inside to indicate which one you’ll be seated in.
+There are signs inside indicating which one you’ll be seated in.

 Read More: 4 National Forests in NC (Things to Do + Why We Love Them!)